 Welding a hydraulic cylinder requires attention to detail and careful inspection.
 Our precise hydraulic welding repairs cylinders of all shapes and sizes to restore optimal performance.Request Service

-Our fully equipped cylinder shop and seasoned team’s extensive engineering capabilities restores damaged hydraulic and pneumatic cylinders to excellent working condition.
+Our fully equipped cylinder shop and seasoned team’s extensive engineering capabilities restores damaged hydraulic cylinders to excellent working condition.
 With over 30 years of practice, our team has mastered the art of high-quality hydraulic cylinder welding.

 We confidently assert Cylinders, Inc.’s welders will always perform the best repair method to ensure a perfect weld that guarantees equipment integrity.
 When permissible, we offer a cost-effective alternative to cylinder replacement.
 We are skilled in welding critical components of all brands; we promise our welding on hydraulic cylinders is high-quality and cost-effective.

 Heavy cylinder use can cause the welds at the head, base, or oil connection ports to fail.
 Cylinders also wear out at the connection points, where clevis pins allow the cylinder to pivot and provide a connection to the load moved by the cylinder.
 We usually remove the faulty welds by grinding or machining and then replace them with new ones.

 MIG welding is our preferred technique because it allows us to deliver high-quality welds with quick turnarounds.
 We’ve developed a welding process and selected specific welding materials to produce leak-free, high-pressure welded joints.
 Our special welding jigs for rotating metal parts at a controlled speed produce a uniform, continuous weld around the entire cylinder.